Lecrapouille/zipper/README.md

 ```

 - Zipper has security against [Zip Slip vulnerability](https://security.snyk.io/research/zip-slip-vulnerability): if an entry has a path outside the extraction folder (like `../foo.txt`) it
-will returns `false` even if the replace option is set.
+will return `false` even if the replace option is set.

 ## Hello zip